 Complementary therapies are non-conventional health treatments, often based on ancient systems that people use alongside standard western medicine.
-The range of such therapies is wide, with the majority taking a holistic approach (treating the patient as a whole, rather than just addressing the symptoms).
+The range of such therapies is wide, with the majority taking a holistic approach (treating each patient as a whole, rather than just addressing the symptoms).

-It’s important to note that attitudes towards complementary therapies, levels of use, and which types are most popular, vary from country to country.
+It is important to note that attitudes towards complementary therapies, levels of use, and which types are most popular, vary from country to country.

 In general, doctors are more open to the idea of complementary medicine than they used to be, especially if it is ‘integrated’ (used alongside conventional treatments).